Abu-Alamin/Customer-Data-Processing/README.md

 b.
 Credit Card - consists of start date, end date, number, security code, and IBAN.
 c.
 Address - consists of the main address, city, and postcode.

    For this task, it may be worthwhile inspecting the CSV headers to see which data columns may correspond to these above.
    Note: Ensure that the values read in are appropriately cast to their respective types.

 3. The client informs you that they have had difficulty with errors in the dependants column.
 Some entries are empty (i.e. “ “ or “”), which may hinder your conversion from Task 2.
 These should be changed into something meaningful when encountered.
 Print a list where all such error corrections take place.
 E.g. Problematic rows for dependants: [16, 58, 80, 98]

-4.Write all records to a processed.json file in the JSON data format.
+4. Write all records to a processed.json file in the JSON data format.
 This should be a list of dictionaries, where each index of the list is a dictionary representing a singular person.

 5. You should create two additional file outputs, retired.json and employed.json, these should contain all retired customers (as indicated by the retired field in the CSV), and all employed customers respectively (as indicated by the employer field in the CSV) and be in the JSON data format.